-So it's not all about the students or about government.
-What colleges do is important in who comes...and who doesn't.
+So it's not all about the students or about government (or, for that matter, about the Master Plan).
+The choices that colleges make are important in who comes...and who doesn't.

 Moreover, what colleges do also turns out to be very important in whether students graduate or not.